benedfit/patternlab-dotnet/README.md

-## About the PHP Version of Pattern Lab
+## About the .NET Version of Pattern Lab

-The PHP version of Pattern Lab is, at its core, a static site generator.
-It combines platform-agnostic assets, like the [Mustache](http://mustache.github.io/)-based patterns and the JavaScript-based viewer, with a PHP-based "builder" that transforms and dynamically builds the Pattern Lab site.
-By making it a static site generator, the PHP version of Pattern Lab strongly separates patterns, data, and presentation from build logic.
-The PHP version should be seen as a reference for other developers to improve upon as they build their own Pattern Lab Builders in their language of choice.
+The .NET version of Pattern Lab is, at its core, currently an empty repo.

+## Under Active Development

+The .NET version of Pattern Lab is under active development by [@benedfit](https://twitter.com/benedfit).
+Contributions welcome (once we get off the ground).

+### Getting Started

+You'll know when we know

+#### Roadmap
+* Full Patternlab site support.
+(This is the uber cool navigation found at [demo.pattern-lab.info](http://demo.pattern-lab.info)).
+* More Documentation
+* Tests

+**THE FOLLOWING IS FROM THE PATTERNLAB-PHP PROJECT.
+A LOT STILL APPLIES TO PATTERNLAB-DOTNET, BUT IT HAS NOT BEEN ADAPTED YET.
+USE AT YOUR OWN PERIL**

+===

 ## Demo